 The investigation into Durban mayor Gumede, who remains loyal to former president Jacob Zuma, and the murder of S’bu Maphumulo is less advanced.

 Two officials close to Gumede — her political adviser Mlu Ntombela and spokesperson Mthunzi Gumede — have been questioned.
+Ntombela has approached the high court for an interdict, claiming that he was being harassed to force him to implicate the mayor falsely in the killing.

 Three suspects for this murder had already been picked up by members of the National Intervention Unit, which falls under the Hawks, on December 14: ANC ward 88 councillor Mthokozisi Nojiyeza, his brother Phumlani and Nkosinathi Mbambo.